marinafdezban/ih_datamadpt1120_project_m2/README.md

 Our goal is to analyze the key elements that affect diamonds price based on its features.

-First, clean the data if necessary and then perform an exploratory data analysis in order to understand possible relationships between the features provided and make some insights based on this.
-Finally, develop an analytical dashboard that facilitates the search for the average price of a diamond according to the desired characteristics.

 :woman_technologist: How can you get this information?

 In this repository you will find the following files: